mainam/FloodMonitoring/README.md

 Android library for the gov.uk Flood Monitoring API: http://environment.data.gov.uk/flood-monitoring/doc/reference

 The FloodMonitoringHarness example application illustrates how to use the library with RxJava.
+The API is RESTful and follows [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), this means where the Android library requires a url you can use the id of an object: `getId()`

-Example:
+Example usage:

 ```java
 FloodMonitoring.getInstance().getThreeDayForecast()